nh-server/switch-guide/docs/user_guide/rcm/index.md

 RCM (short for **R**e**C**overy **M**ode) is a pre-boot mode for Tegra processors that allows NVIDIA and Nintendo to send the Switch tiny programs for various internal uses.
 On unpatched consoles, once a payload was sent,  then quickly copied into the memory buffer behind the stack, it overflowed the memory buffer into the stack.
 This leads to a  "smashed stack" and unsigned code execution within a bootROM context, giving us access to nearly everything on the console.
 We use it here to launch Atmosphère.

-If you choose the emuMMC path introduced later in the guide, it'll be important to disable the [Automatic Save Data Cloud](https://en-americas-support.nintendo.com/app/answers/detail/a_id/41209) function beforehand, as well as making sure [the Switch is set as the primary console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/22453/~/how-to-change-the-primary-console-for-your-nintendo-account). <br>
+If you choose the emuMMC path introduced later in the guide, it'll be important to disable the [Automatic Save Data Cloud](https://en-americas-support.nintendo.com/app/answers/detail/a_id/41209) function beforehand, as well as making sure [the Switch is set as the primary Pass-Enabled console](https://en-americas-support.nintendo.com/app/answers/detail/a_id/41221/~/how-to-set-or-change-the-primary-nintendo-switch-console-for-a-nintendo-account). <br>

 ::: tip